Traditional Bachelor of Science in Nursing

 Prepare to Serve Your Community

-The COVID-19 pandemic has made clear like never before the extraordinary role that dedicated, highly skilled nurses play in our nation’s healthcare system.
-As that system continues to transform, nurses also are at the forefront of ensuring that changes lead to care that’s seamless, affordable, accessible, compassionate, and high quality.
+The recent global health crisis has highlighted the extraordinary role that dedicated, highly skilled nurses play in our nationโs healthcare system.
+As that system continues to transform, nurses are also at the forefront of ensuring that changes lead to care thatโs seamless, affordable, accessible, compassionate, and high-quality.

 Follow SON on Social